NewCaliforniaWaterAtlas/data-groundwater/modified_files/water-quantity/DWR-CASGEM/timeseries/README.md

-# New California Water Atlas: Data - Ground Water
+# New California Water Atlas: Data - Groundwater
 --------------------------------------------------------------------------------

 THIS IS A WORK IN PROGRESS.
 7/2/2013